We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The International Headache Society (IHS) puts the figure for tension headaches between 30 and 78 percent.

-Tension headaches can happen at any age, but they often begin during adolescence and peak when a person is in their 30s, according to the WHO.
+Tension headaches can happen at any age, but they often begin during adolescence and peak when a person is in their 30s, according to the

 People often describe tension headaches as a pressing or tightening pain of mild to moderate intensity that affects both sides of the head.
 They often come with a stiff and aching neck and shoulder muscles.